THE EAST AFRICAN SERIES, DAY 26

 THE JACKAL AND VULTURES WERE NOT TAKING ANY SHIT FROM EACH OTHER

-But one thing about the early starts on this trip is how cold things have been, I have layers but I never expected to to be as cold as it was.
+But one thing about the early starts on this trip is how cold things have been.
+I have layers, but I never expected it to be this cold.

 WHERE IS NGORONGORO CRATER?